maitrik08/Db_Box/README.md

 the selected theme state saved persistently using shared_preferences.
-- Organize the project following the MVC architecture to maintain clear separation between the Model, View, and Controller layers. www.rnwmultimedia.edu.in Shaping “skill” for “scaling” higher…!!!
-Page 1 of 3
+- Organize the project following the MVC architecture to maintain clear separation between the Model, View, and Controller layers.
 - Manage the app's state using either Provider or GetX for efficient state handling, particularly for the TODO list and theme persistence.
 Project Technologies: